Nonlinear Traffic Prediction as a Matrix Completion Problem with Ensemble Learning: Introduction

-To this end, this paper proposes a matrix completion formulation and block coordinate descent method for traffic prediction using high-resolution data.
-The contributions of the proposed model are threefold: First, we present a novel formulation of traffic prediction as a matrix completion problem.
-Our formulation extends traditional modeling approaches (e.g., vector autoregressive time series) in that the nonlinear dependence of the labels on the inputs can be accommodated with ease.
-The model can be described as being \emph{transductive} in that we leverage statistical information in the testing data (only the inputs).
+To our best of knowledge, short-term prediction using high-resolution data remains an open problem.
+As discussed above the accuracy of traditional prediction techniques tend to drop as the temporal aggregation levels get finer.
+This paper develops a novel non-parametric traffic prediction method using high-resolution data for signalized traffic operations management applications, e.g., \citep{li2019position,li2020backpressure,li2020decentralized,lin2021pay}.
+When using high-resolution data, much larger volumes of data are required in order to observe patterns and produce predictions.
+One also improves accuracy with frequent updates, that is, updating the predictions in real-time as opposed to utilizing a parametric model that was fitted off-line.
+These two ingredients (large volumes of data and online estimation) are key aspects of the proposed techniques.
+The main challenge is, thus, computational/algorithmic in nature and the central theme of this paper is addressing the algorithmic aspects of the problem.
+To address these challenges, we propose a matrix completion formulation and block coordinate descent method.
+Our contributions are threefold: First, we present a novel formulation of traffic prediction as a matrix completion problem.
+Our formulation extends traditional modeling approaches applied in this context in that the nonlinear dependence of the labels on the inputs can be accommodated with ease.
+The model can be described as being \emph{transductive} in that we leverage statistical information in the testing data (e.g., correlations in the inputs).
 This, in turn, allows for a dynamic implementation that can adapt to streaming high-resolution data.
 We consider (and leverage), for the first time, the natural sparsity and ``bigness'' of high-resolution traffic data, in a way that is intrinsic to our formulation.
-Second, we develop a block coordinate descent technique to solve the proposed matrix completion problem and analytically demonstrate that the algorithm converges to a block coordinate-wise minimizer (or Nash point).
+Second, we develop a block coordinate descent technique to solve the matrix completion problem and analytically demonstrate that the algorithm converges to a block coordinate-wise minimizer (or Nash point).
 We also demonstrate analytically that the convergence rate is sub-linear, meaning that each iteration (which only involves a series of algebraic manipulations) produces an order of magnitude reduction in the distance from optimality.
 This means that only few iterations are required to solve the problem, allowing for real-time implementation.
 Third, the performance of the model is further boosted by forming an ensemble of matrix completion problems using datasets from past days.
 The merits of the proposed ensemble learning approach are twofold: training errors can be reduced to arbitrarily small numbers while capturing and exploiting trends in the data from past days.
 This also offers interpretability that is usually sacrificed with most large-scale machine learning tools (e.g., deep neural nets).